Wolfram Computation Meets Knowledge

 Wolfram|Alpha’s searchable database gives budding computational scientists the tools to find reliable information and calculations to support just about any field of work—including chemistry.
 Example queries for chemistry are available to instantly learn about different chemical properties, balance chemical equations, explore chemoinformatics and more.
 Struggling to remember chemical formulas?
 Wolfram|Alpha recognizes chemicals by name, formula or any other identifier.

 Wolfram|Alpha Pro also offers step-by-step chemistry examples and solutions to help walk you through different chemistry problems and struggles.
-You can learn more about the different applications through the Wolfram|Alpha Chemistry Team’s collection of Step-by-Step Chemistry blogs:
+You can learn more about the different applications through the Wolfram|Alpha Chemistry Team’s collection of step-by-step chemistry blogs:

 Wolfram Demonstrations Project

-The Wolfram Demonstrations Project offers more than twelve thousand interactive Wolfram Language Demonstrations in varying fields, including over five hundred chemistry Demonstrations.
+The Wolfram Demonstrations Project offers more than 12 thousand interactive Wolfram Language Demonstrations in varying fields, including over five hundred chemistry Demonstrations.
 Set unique conditions and watch experiments unfold from Demonstrations like the following.

 Beer’s Law